amazon-ion/ion-docs/docs/spec.md

 their order.
 Duplicate annotation symbols are allowed but discouraged.

-In the text format, type annotations are denoted by a non-null symbol token and double-colons preceding any content:
+In the text format, type annotations are denoted by a non-null symbol token and double-colons preceding any value.
+Multiple annotations on the same value are separated by double-colons:

 ```
 {% raw %}
 int32::12                                // Suggests 32 bits as end-user type
+degrees::'celsius'::100                  // You can have multiple annotaions on a value
 'my.custom.type' :: { x : 12 , y : -1 }  // Gives a struct a user-defined type

-{ field: something::'another thing'::value }  // Field's name must precede annotations of its value
+{ field: some_annotation::value }        // Field's name must precede annotations of its value

 jpeg :: {{ ... }}                        // Indicates the blob contains jpeg data
 bool :: null.int                         // A very misleading annotation on the integer null